andreasfmalde/ADSB-Reception_Processing_Display/README.md

 /aircraft/history/
 ````

-##### Current Aircraft
+### Current Aircraft
-This endpoint retrieves all aircraft in aircraft_current table, that is, all aircraft currently in the air.
+This endpoint retrieves all aircrafts in aircraft_current table.
+That is, all aircrafts currently in the air.

 ```
 Method: GET